skuid/skuid-labs/experiments/snippets/skuidCustom/README.md

     * exportOptions: options object to pass to the export function for customized options }

-Clear and Load all records in a model in chunks limited by the model's limit propery, a passed limit, or otherwise if both are undefined defaults to 200.
+Clear and Load all records in a model (or array of models) in chunks limited by the model's limit propery, a passed limit, or otherwise if both are undefined defaults to 200.

 This will load all rows from the model's query in chunks, preventing APEX Heap Errors when querying too much data at once.